Mia Amor Mottley – 8th Prime Minister of Barbados

 By 1986, Mottley finalized her training as an attorney and received a law degree from the London School of Economics.

-Mottley first entered Barbadian politics in 1991, when she lost an election race in St. Michael North East against Leroy Brathwaite (a defeat of fewer than 200 votes).
-Between 1991 and 1994, she was one of two Opposition Senators in the Upper House, Senate of Barbados, where she was Shadow Minister of Culture and Community Development.
+Mottley first entered Barbadian politics in 1991, when she lost an election in St. Michael North East to Leroy Brathwaite (by fewer than 200 votes).
+Between 1991 and 1994, she was one of two Opposition Senators in the Upper House, the Senate of Barbados, where she was Shadow Minister of Culture and Community Development.
 During that time, she also served on numerous Parliamentary Joint Select Committees on Praedial Larceny and Domestic Violence areas.

-Following the BLP’s victory in the 1994 general election, Mottley was appointed to the Minister of Education, Youth Affairs and Culture in September 1994, under Prime Minister Owen Arthur; at the age of 29, she became one of the youngest Barbadians ever to be assigned a ministerial portfolio.
-During her tenure, she co-authored the White Paper on Education entitled Each Child Matters, which draws the link between better education and job fulfillment.
+Following the BLP’s victory in the 1994 general election, Mottley was appointed Minister of Education, Youth Affairs, and Culture in September 1994, under Prime Minister Owen Arthur; at the age of 29, she became one of the youngest Barbadians ever to be assigned a ministerial portfolio.
+During her tenure, she co-authored the White Paper on Education, Each Child Matters, which draws a link between better education and job fulfillment.

 She was elected General Secretary of the Barbados Labour Party in 1996.
 In that same year and again in 1997, she served as Chairman of the Caricom Standing Committee of Ministers of Education.